 I don't see what the political nature of it is, but that's neither here nor there.

-Democrats held on to them, you know, for what, two months at the time, sat on them, didn't bring them up, and all of a sudden, last minute, we're getting to the eve of the vote, then they bring up this, and then new charges come up.
+Democrats held on to them, you know, for what, two months at the time, sat on them, didn't bring them up.

 So the Republicans said, okay, they put a pause on the hearings, brought back Professor Ford and also Judge Kavanaugh, now Justice Kavanaugh of the Supreme Court.

-And we saw the impact it had on his family.
+And we saw what happened with him and we saw the impact it had on his family.

-And each case, one by one, when you started digging down into the allegation in his case 36 years ago, and in the case of Professor Ford, for example, she had identified an eyewitness to the incident that had happened when he was back in high school.
+And each case, one by one, when you started digging down into the allegation, in his case, 36 years ago, and in the case of Professor Ford, for example, she had identified an eyewitness to the incident that had happened when he was back in high school.

 And in that case, the eyewitness said that never happened.

-Almost on a weekend basis, she was claiming that these teenage boys were drugging drinks, punch at parties, and lining up in halls and literally, you know, waiting their turn to gang rape girls that had been drugged, and that you know, Kavanaugh was a part of it.
+And then we go through the list, we get to Julie Swetnick, who had the most outrageous allegations of anybody, almost on a weekend basis, she was claiming that these teenage boys were drugging drinks, punch at parties, and lining up in halls and literally, you know, waiting their turn to gang rape girls that had been drugged and that, you know, Kavanaugh was a part of it.

-Then she does an MBC news interview and the affidavit that she had given with in this case Michael Avenatti, and also what she said in the interview, all of a sudden, well, no, um not exactly what I'm saying, and the story changes on some very important issues, key things, and those also names that were mentioned never corroborated her story either.
+Then she does an NBC news interview and the affidavit that she had given with, in this case, Michael Avenatti, and also what she said in the interview, all of a sudden, well, no, not exactly what I'm saying.

-One person saying never even heard of her.
+One person saying, never even heard of her.

 I have no idea who she is.